Feeding Tips for Premature Babies: Ensuring Healthy Growth

 How much formula should I give my preemie baby?

 There are three types of baby formula: powdered, concentrate and ready to feed.
-The nutritional content of the three are the same.
+The nutritional content is the same in each.
 Most preemie babies should have 20 calories per ounce, unless your care team specifically told you to use a higher calorie.
-Higher calorie formulas containing 24 or 27 calories per ounce need to be ordered and are typically more expensive.
+Higher calorie formulas, 24 or 27 calories per ounce, need to be ordered and are typically more expensive.
 Here are recipes for mixing formula from powder or concentrate.

 Concentrated Formula